 Providing customer service in eCommerce

 Did you know that the estimated cost of customers switching due to poor service is $1.6 trillion?
 That is massive.
-And according to Microsoft, 66% of US customers will pay more for a company that provides them with excellent customer service.
+And according to Saleseforce, 67% of customers will pay more for a company that provides them with excellent customer service.

 Which, when you consider, is a quite small number.
 And the essential to this number is bad customer service.
 So, with all these statistics in one place, it is clear to say that customer service should and needs to be a huge part of your eCommerce business strategy.